Livefire-Labs/i.dev.ready.tdd/ssh-tkgs/README.md

 ![alt text](images/04.png)

-5. Create a jumbox as a vSphere Pod, using the jumbox.yaml .
-Verify the pod is running
+5. Create a jumbox as a vSphere Pod, using the jumbox.yaml

 ![alt text](images/05.png)